Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Implementation Plan to Reach Parity**
 - Scheduling and state
   - Add a bar‑aligned scheduler per TF.
-At each TF close, enqueue evaluations for all active alerts covering that TF.
-Derive next bars using existing OHLC scheduling logic in `server.py`.
+At each TF close, enqueue evaluations for all active alerts covering that TF (Type A/B/RSI/Correlation).
+Wire it into existing OHLC boundary logic in `server.py`.
-  - Introduce per‑(alert, symbol, timeframe, indicator) state in DB: last_status, last_value, last_alert_ts; use it for crossing and NEW detection.
+  - Persist per‑(alert, symbol, timeframe, indicator) evaluation state in DB: last_status, last_value, last_alert_ts (used today in memory), to improve durability across restarts.
-  - Enforce per‑pair concurrency via a keyed async lock.
 - Trigger logic
-  - Implement crossing detection using last closed bar values.
-For RSI, store prev_r and r; for EMA/RSI/50‑line, detect cross‑ins; for UTBOT/Ichimoku/MACD, implement regime flips with 1‑bar confirmation.
-  - Add hysteresis thresholds (e.g., 70/65, 30/35) and “Only NEW” window K=3.
-  - Implement Buy Now % pipeline: compute Final Score with style‑weighted TFs and optional minimum alignment N.
+  - Already implemented for RSI and flips.
+For Heatmap Type A, continue to refine Buy Now % inputs and style TF weights; keep “Only‑NEW (K=3)” and “1‑bar confirmation” consistent where applicable.
 - Cooldowns and rate limits
-  - Replace time‑only cooldowns with per‑(pair, TF, indicator) re‑arm based on exit and re‑cross; keep a short safety cooldown.
-  - Add per‑user hourly cap (5) and digest for overflow.
+  - Keep per‑(alert, symbol[, timeframe], direction/indicator) cooldowns; maintain user‑level hourly cap (5) and digest.
 - Delivery and content
-  - Add Telegram bot integration and per‑user verification flow; batch API calls with backoff.
+  - Implement Telegram bot integration and per‑user verification flow; batch API calls with backoff.
-  - Switch message formatting to consistent Title/Body/Footer with IST timestamps; add deep‑link CTA.
+  - Ensure consistent Title/Body/Footer across Email and Telegram; include IST time and “Open chart” deep‑link.
 - Safeguards
-  - Warm‑up: ensure lookbacks are satisfied per indicator/TF; skip if stale bar age > 2× TF.
-  - Quiet hours: suppress within configured local window using IANA timezone.
+  - Maintain warm‑up and stale‑bar protections; log skips for observability.
 - Data model
-  - Extend Supabase schemas to include: bar_policy, trigger_policy, only_new, min_alignment, style, cooldown_minutes, deliver_telegram, timezone, quiet hours; add alert_state tables for RSI/TypeB and TypeA.
+  - Extend Supabase schemas to include: bar_policy, trigger_policy, only_new, min_alignment, style, cooldown_minutes, deliver_telegram, timezone, quiet hours; and alert_state tables for RSI/TypeB and TypeA.

 **Open Questions**
 - Minimum viable set of indicators for Type B in v1 (UTBOT+RSI+EMA?)